Doctoral Alumni

 Thesis Title: Siw14 Is A Novel 5-Diphosphoinositol Pentakisphosphate (5pp-Ip5) Phosphatase That Negatively Regulates The Stress Response.

-Elizabeth received a BS in biology from Randolph Macon College in 2008 and an MS in biology from James Madison University in 2010.
+Elizabeth received a B.S. in biology from Randolph Macon College in 2008 and an M.S. in biology from James Madison University in 2010.

 She was a Postdoctoral Research Fellow at the Albert Einstein College of Medicine and is currently a Scientist at Myriad Genetics